jacobhilton/backgammon/README.md

 An OCaml implementation of command-line backgammon with an AI trained using reinforcement learning.

 The basic reinforcement learning algorithm is loosely based on the classic [TD-Gammon](http://www.scholarpedia.org/article/User:Gerald_Tesauro/Proposed/Td-gammon) algorithm, with a few differences:
-- The network is trained to estimate the chance of winning from a given position by refining its own estimate for a position during self-play using lookahead - this is similar to the case *λ* = 0 in the original algorithm.
+- The network is trained to estimate the chance of winning from a given position by looking ahead to refine its own estimates - this is similar to the case *λ* = 0 in the original algorithm.
-- The network can also be trained by watching a hand-crafted AI play against itself, in an attempt to speed up the early stages of training.
-The hand-crafted AI used looks ahead to the next player's turn and uses the ratio the players' pip counts as a heuristic evaluation function.
+- As well as training by playing against itself, the network can also be trained by watching a hand-crafted AI play against itself, in an attempt to speed up the early stages of training.
+The hand-crafted AI used looks ahead to the next player's turn and uses the ratio of the players' pip counts as a heuristic evaluation function.
-- The board is encoded slightly differently: the number *n* of counters on a particular point is encoded using the condition *n* ≥ 3 rather than *n* = 3, in an attempt to take advantage of the fact that this indicates that the player will still have a made point there after removing a counter; also, the unit indicating whose turn it is is removed, thereby removing a symmetry of the original representation.
+- The board is encoded slightly differently: the number *n* of counters on a particular point is encoded using the condition *n* ≥ 3 rather than the condition *n* = 3, in an attempt to take advantage of the fact that this indicates that the player will still have a made point after removing a counter; also, the unit indicating whose turn it is is removed, thereby removing a symmetry of the original representation.

 This is currently work in progress.
 Once the basic setup is working I intend to adapt the algorithm to include ideas from more recent progress in reinforcement learning, such as:
-- experience replay to smoothen training
+- Using experience replay to smoothen training
-- Monte Carlo tree search guided by the output of the neural network
+- Replacing the exhaustive fixed-depth tree search with a Monte Carlo tree search guided by the output of the neural network

 The implementation uses [tensorflow-ocaml](https://github.com/LaurentMazare/tensorflow-ocaml).